AlanInglis/vivid/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is an update release concerning a change of maintainers email address.
+* This is an update release

-  Maintainer: 'Alan Inglis <alan.n.inglis@gmail.com>'